We have a variety of ways you can get involved with our work, including some of the opportunities listed below:

 - After review of your application, you will be invited to attend an orientation.
 If, after the orientation, we mutually determine this opportunity is a good fit, you will be asked to authorize a background check based on the type of volunteer position for which you are applying.

-- At the end of your orientation session, if you are ready to proceed in the volunteering process, there will be a $40 non-refundable fee that covers the background check, training/educational resources and 1 volunteer t-shirt.
+- At the end of your orientation session, if you are ready to proceed in the volunteering process, there will be a $40 non-refundable fee that will cover items including training, seminars, and one volunteer t-shirt.

 - Before becoming an official volunteer, you will be asked to sign a volunteer agreement and a waiver and release of liability.